a-laughlin/a-laughlin.github.io/_posts/2025-06-06-rename-developer-productivity-time-impact.md

 ---
-title: Replace "Developer Productivity" for Time and Impact
+title: Rename "Developer Productivity" for Time and Impact
 comments: true
 layout: post
 tags: [Developer Productivity, DevProd, Developer Experience, DX, DevEx, Developer Tools, Engineering Productivity, Engineering Optimization, Engineering Outcomes]
 ---

 Developer Productivity's definition matters.
-Discussing unclear concepts and optimizing unclear metrics wastes time.
-Two problems stood out to me when defining Developer Productivity ([among](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [many](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity)).
-First, the metric is ineffective for improving stakeholder and business outcomes.
-Second, the term's ambiguity causes more problems than it solves for anyone defining it, learning about it, or discussing engineering optimization.
-Below are potential solutions: current[¹](#developer-productivity-definition) and traditional[²](#traditional-developer-productivity-definition) Developer Productivity definitions for learners, more effective productivity metric uses for teams, and an alternate term for clearer optimization discussions.
+Two problems stand out to me when defining it, ([among](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [many](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity)): As a metric it is relatively ineffective for improving stakeholder and business outcomes.
+As a term its ambiguity causes more problems than it solves for anyone defining it, learning about it, or generally discussing engineering optimization.

+Let's look at potential solutions: current[¹](#developer-productivity-definition) and traditional[²](#traditional-developer-productivity-definition) Developer Productivity definitions for learners, more effective productivity metric uses for teams, and an alternate term for clearer optimization discussions.

 ## Contents
 <!-- TOC -->